Drug Allergy- Causes, Symptoms, and Treatment

-In studies it has found that drug allergies may be overdiagnosed and that patients may report drug allergies that have never been confirmed.
+Studies have found that drug allergies might be overdiagnosed and that patients might report drug allergies that have never been confirmed.
 The doctor will do the physical examination and ask you about your medical history.
 The doctor will ask you about your symptoms, the time you took medications.

-In a skin test, the allergist administers a small amount of a suspect drug to your skin either with a tiny needle, an injection or a patch.
-A positive reaction to a test will cause a red, itchy, raised bump and suggests that you may have a drug allergy.
+In a skin test, the allergist administers a small amount of a suspect drug to your skin either with a patch, a tiny needle, or an injection.
+A positive reaction to a test will cause an itchy, red, raised bump and suggests that you may have a drug allergy.

 A negative result suggests that you are not allergic to that particular drug.

-The doctor after analyzing your results can reach on one of the following conclusions:
+The doctor, after analysing your results, can reach one of the following conclusions: